 What to do when a co-worker spreads lies about you?

 Dealing with a co-worker who spreads lies about you in your workplace requires a strategic approach to protect your reputation and resolve conflicts.
+Don’t ignore it and dont start finding excuses to get out of work.
 Here are some steps to consider:

 - Gather Evidence: Collect evidence that disproves the false accusations, such as emails, messages, or witness accounts.
 Documentation is crucial in addressing the issue effectively.